Looking to manufacture goods in the UK? Here are our top tips for making it all run smoothly

-James Eden, who owns the clothing factory Cooper & Stollbrand in Manchester, told the audience at our conference last year that if designers could not be bothered to go and visit his factory, then he wouldn’t work with them.
+James Eden, who owns the clothing factory Cooper & Stollbrand in Manchester, told the audience at our Make it British Forum, that if designers could not be bothered to go and visit his factory, then he wouldn’t work with them.
 But you’d be surprised at how many businesses will try and produce something with a factory, having never even seen the place.
 One of the advantages of making here is that you are never more than a train journey away from a factory – make the most of it.

 4. Ask questions

 Have some questions planned in advance to ask the owner of the factory, such as what their minimum order quantities and lead-times are .
 Also try and find out which other companies they supply to, and for how long – this should give you an indication of their quality level within the market, and also how well they retain their customers.
 Factories that change customers every season are probably best to be avoided!

 5. Don’t expect cost prices on the spot

 And certainly don’t expect a manufacturer to give you a cost price based on an initial email (but believe me, a lot of people do this!).
 Until the manufacturer has a clear understanding of what you want to make, how long it will take them to make it, and how many you are going to order, it is unfair to expect them to give you a price.
 Besides, if all of your initial conversations are based solely on cost, you’ll give the impression that you are going to be trouble from the start.